ChristinaLK/blog/content/remix.md

 full of math problems - but not in a way that helps me as a teacher.
 My dream, as a math instructor, was having a set of problems with **metadata**.
 (As a very concrete example:

-* Related rates problems not requiring a substitution.
+* Related rates problems not requiring a substitution
-* Related rates problems requiring a substitution.
+* Related rates problems requiring a substitution
-* Related rates where you're finding a rate.
+* Related rates where you're finding a rate
-* Related rates where you're finding a value.
+* Related rates where you're finding a value

 With at least three different versions of each type, even if it just meant having different numbers in the problem.)